FixingPixels/Aegis/docs/commands/aegis_save.md

 # `/aegis save` Command

-The `save` command preserves the current development state and updates all relevant memory types in the Aegis framework.
-It ensures that project knowledge, progress, and context are properly recorded and organized.
+The `save` command preserves the current development session progress, creating a session log and updating task status.

+> **Important**: This command should be typed in your AI assistant's chat window, not in your terminal.
+The command helps guide your AI assistant in recording your progress.

 ## Usage

+Type in your AI assistant's chat window:
 ```bash
 /aegis save
 ```